Bee Toxic Garden Plants Locally

 Where are your bee boxes working?

-At the present we only service SE Georgia.
-You can identify our Beeutiful Bees boxes easily, each box has this large easily seen bee.
+At the present we only service a small area in SE Georgia for pollination, extractions and bee rescue.
+While you are out you can identify our Beeutiful Bees boxes easily, each box has this large easily seen bee.